Tuesday, September 27, 2016

 CB: Frank Brennan (Scotland)

 Brennan was a tough centre half who moved to Newcastle United from Airdrieonians for £7,500 in 1946.
 He appeared on 351 occasions for the Magpies between 1946 and 1956.
 He was a part of Newcastle United's victory at the FA Cup in 1951 and 1952.
 He was indicted into Newcastle Hall of Fame.
-Capped 8 times.
+He was capped 8 times for Scotland.

 LB: Frank Hudspeth (England)